 A number of new amendments to standards and interpretations are effective from 1 January 2020.
-The amended standards and interpretations have no significant impact on the Group's consolidated financial statements.
+The amended standards and interpretations have no significant impact on the Bank's unconsolidated financial statements.

-- Amendments to References to Conceptual Framework in IFRS Standards; - Definition of a business (Asset acquisition and Business acquisition) (Amendments to IFRS 3); - Definition of Material (Amendments to IAS 1 and IAS 8).
+- Amendments to References to Conceptual Framework in IFRS Standards. - Definition of a business (Asset acquisition and Business acquisition) (Amendments to IFRS 3). - Definition of a Material (Amendments to IAS 1 and IAS 8).